somphene/somphene.github.io/log/_posts/2020-06-09-01-Classifying-Physics-Language.md

 - Quantum Mechanics

 All these may also be seen to be special cases of [Knowledge Conservation Cycle](https://somphene.github.io/2020-05-10-10-Knowledge-Conservation/).
 These are based on recycles.
+Hence all Physics Languages will be seen to be Identical Varieties.